PTC-CMC/cybercamp/README.md

 ### Molecular Modeling and Simulation
 * [Introduction to Simulation](Introduction%20to%20Simulation.ipynb)
+ * General overview of simulation
+ * Discussion of common systems studied with molecular simulation
+ * Interactive demo/exercises of a simple simulation of the motion of a ball
 * [Introduction to Molecular Dynamics](Introduction%20to%20Molecular%20Dynamics.ipynb)
+  * Overview of models and methods used in molecular dynamics simulation
 * [Anatomy of a Script File](Anatomy%20of%20a%20Script%20File.ipynb)
+  * Discussion of common input parameters needed by molecular dynamics simulation codes
+  * Example script files for HOOMD-Blue and LAMMPS
+  * Hands on demo/exercises performing simple LJ simulation using HOOMD-Blue
 * [Neighborlists and Dangerous Builds](Neighborlists%20and%20Dangerous%20Builds.ipynb)
 * [Timestep Optimization](Timestep%20Optimization.ipynb)
 * [Introduction to GROMACS](simulation/gromacs/Introduction%20to%20GROMACS.ipynb)